GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Image Resizer

-Resizes image by height and size
+Resizes image by height, size, divisible and scale

 Credit to simeonovich